jjmpsp/jjmpsp.github.io/_collections/_blogposts/2018-03-10-scaling-how-the-tech-giants-do-it.md

 <!--more-->

-The foundations of the internet.
+To understand scaling we must understand the foundations of the internet.

 Keep in mind that the internet is just a massive network of connected computers.